 In these tricky situations, a grey card can help you get more accurate meter readings.

-To use the grey card to set the exposure of your scene you have to follow the following steps:
+To use the grey card to set the

 - Place the grey card in the scene

 - Set your camera to the spot metering mode